MattHammond94/CV/README.md

 **The Koin Club** (November 2022 to March 2023)
 _Administration Assistant_

+- Analysed and managed client portfolios by keeping up to date with product information.
+I then built personal relationships with these clients allowing us to maintain a loyal customer base and grow our brand appeal.
+This in turn saw a rise in both sales and positive feedback.
-- Managed client portfolios, resolved customer issues and provided regular product updates on the company website to ensure the companys goals and customer needs were aligned.
+- Resolved customer issues in a timely manner and provided regular product updates on the company website to ensure the company's goals and customer needs were aligned.
+This resulted in the prevention of sales loss but also kept the company's reputation positive.

 **Ageas Insurance Ltd** (April 2019 to October 2022)
 _Junior Test Analyst(Secondment)_

-- Responsible for writing and conducting tests on completed software releases for quality assurance.
+- Used my keen attention to detail to meticulously write and run tests on completed software builds/releases.
+This assured that quality standards were met but also that any undiscovered bugs/defects were located and reported to be resolved.
-- Gathered and correlated the evidence from completed tests and presented my findings to members of DevOps team and other areas of the company.
+- Conducted analysis, organised evidence from completed tests and communicated these findings to the DevOps team.
+This allowed them to prioritise and organise tickets accordingly and ensured that multiple projects progressed to their successful deadline date.
+- I was responsible for locating multiple undiscovered defects before projects were deployed with errors.
+As a result of this the issues were resolved, the user experience was preserved and the reputation of the business remained untarnished.
 - Gained strong skills using Jira, TestRail and Excel
-- I was directly responsible for discovering multiple defects which allowed multiple projects to progress to their successful deadline dates.

 ## [&#x200B;](#) :mortar_board: Education

 #### [&#x200B;](#) Arts University Bournemouth (September 2013 to June 2016)

-- BA (Hons) Animation Production
+_BA (Hons) Animation Production_

-- Worked on multiple group projects, in a range of mediums to further understand film production pipeline and create industry quality animated short films.
+- My team working skills were put to the test working as both an animator and concept artist on a multitude of successful graduate films in a range of different mediums and styles.

 ## [&#x200B;](#) :tada: Hobbies